Is It Possible to “Expunge” a DUI Conviction from my Criminal Record in CA?

 Yes, You CAN “Expunge” a DUI Conviction in California

 We all make mistakes.
-We all need mercy, the chance to start over, a second chance.
-That’s why California lawmakers enacted California Penal Code 1203.4—all the way back in 1872—which allows people convicted of most misdemeanors and felonies to have their case reopened, the finding of guilt withdrawn, and the case dismissed (expunged) under certain conditions.
+We all need mercy, the chance to start over, and a second chance.
+That’s why California lawmakers enacted California Penal Code 1203.4—all the way back in 1872.
+It allows people convicted of most misdemeanors and felonies to have their case reopened, the finding of guilt withdrawn, and the case dismissed (expunged) under certain conditions.

-Here’s the best news of all: Once your DUI conviction is expunged (think of a “sponge” wiping the slate clean), the conviction comes off your criminal record, and you can truthfully say that you were never convicted.
+Here’s the best news of all: Once your DUI conviction is expunged (think of a “sponge” wiping the slate clean).
+The conviction comes off your criminal record.
+You can truthfully say that you were never convicted.

 “Have you ever been arrested or convicted of a criminal offense?”